tableau/webdataconnector/docs/wdc_create_connector.md

    | window.width | The width of the connector HTML window |

 # Step 2: Create the user interface
-When you open a WDC in Tableau, you display an HTML page that links to your JavaScript code and to the WDC library.
+When you open a WDC in Tableau, the connector displays an HTML page that links to your JavaScript code and to your connector's handlers.
 Optionally, this page can also display a user interface for your users to select the data that they want to download.

 To create a user interface for your connector, open the `/app/index.html` file.